Electron Collision Cross Sections in Tetrafluoropropene HFO1234ze(E) for Gas Mixtures in Resistive Plate Chambers: Methodology

-One of the limitations of this iterative procedure is the non-uniqueness of electron cross sections.
-This can be solved by using direct measurements of electron cross sections or it may be mitigated thanks to theoretical calculations of some cross sections.
-Beam experiments are especially useful to provide additional information, such as rates of some specific processes.
-However, this is not the case of the currently available experimental data in C$_{3}$H$_{2}$F$_{4}$ because they are obtained in a pulsed Townsend experiment by the analysis of signals in the electrodes.
+One of the limitations of this iterative procedure is the non-uniqueness of electron collision cross sections.
+This can be solved by using direct measurements of electron collision cross sections or it may be mitigated thanks to theoretical calculations of some cross sections.
+Beam experiments are especially useful to provide additional information, such as the rates of some specific processes.
+However, this is not the case of the currently available experimental data in C$_{3}$H$_{2}$F$_{4}$ because they are obtained in a pulsed Townsend experiment by the analysis of signals in the electrodes \cite{alise2016paper}.
 Another way to reach the uniqueness of the final cross sections concerns the implementation of an iterative procedure by fitting experimental data in pure C$_{3}$H$_{2}$F$_{4}$ and also in mixtures of this gas.
-This methodology is generally carried out when experimental data are only available from swarm experiments as the case of C$_{3}$H$_{2}$F$_{4}$.
-For this reason, we have obtained the electron cross sections in C$_{3}$H$_{2}$F$_{4}$ by fitting the electron transport coefficients and reaction rate coefficients in pure C$_{3}$H$_{2}$F$_{4}$ and also in gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ in different concentrations.
-It is important to highlight that gas mixtures of Ar are commonly taken into account in order to avoid the non-uniqueness of the cross sections \cite{crompton1994benchmark, sasic2013scattering}.
+This methodology is generally carried out when experimental data are only available from swarm experiments as in the case of C$_{3}$H$_{2}$F$_{4}$.
+For this reason, we have obtained the electron collision cross sections in C$_{3}$H$_{2}$F$_{4}$ by fitting the electron transport coefficients and reaction rate coefficients in pure C$_{3}$H$_{2}$F$_{4}$ and also in gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ in different concentrations.
+It is important to highlight that gas mixtures including Ar are commonly taken into account to avoid the non-uniqueness of the cross sections \cite{crompton1994benchmark, sasic2013scattering}.
 However, we selected gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ for two reasons.
 Firstly, there are hints that additional Penning ionizations occur in Ar-based gas mixtures with the addition of C$_{3}$H$_{2}$F$_{4}$, as suggested by Chachereau et al. \cite{alise2016paper}, so the ionization rate can be altered by this process.
-Secondly, several studies on gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ are ongoing in order to substitute the current mixture in a few gaseous particle detectors.
-Therefore, there is a growing interest in a reliable set of electron cross sections for mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ that reproduces well the electron transport parameters and reaction rates, which play a crucial role in the signal formation in such particle detectors.
+Secondly, several ongoing studies aim to replace the standard mixtures in RPCs, which have high GWP values, with more environmental-friendly gas mixtures containing C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ \cite{abbrescia2016preliminary, bianchi2019characterization, rigoletti2020studies, proto2022new, rigoletti2023studies}.
+Therefore, there is a growing interest in a reliable set of electron collision cross sections validated for gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ to reproduce accurately the electron transport parameters and reaction rates that play a crucial role in the signal formation in RPCs.